anonymousAccount1237/DTS-Developer-Technical-Test---Junior-Software-Developer---solution/README.md

 ensure you have docker installed and running

-in the root directory run docker-compose up --build
+in the root directory of the apllication (the one with docker-compose.yml) run docker-compose up --build

 the app will be running at http://localhost/